Technische Universität München

 - Graduate students: Accepted

-For courses in either German or English, we recommend a minimum language ability of B2 according to The Common European Framework in the language
+For courses in either German or English, we recommend a minimum language ability of B2 according to The Common European Framework in the respective language of instruction.

 - Bioprocess Engineering